stormatics/pg_cirrus/3-node-cluster/README.md

 # Configure pg_cirrus, Primary, Standby1 and Standby2 Nodes
-Open the init.sh file and search for POSTGRES_PASSWORD.
+Open the init.sh file and search for :
+- POSTGRES_PASSWORD="*****"

  Replace the password value with your OS postgres user’s password.

 Download init.sh file from pg_cirrus repository and execute it on all the nodes inside the cluster